The Treaty on the Prohibition of Nuclear Weapons (TPNW) enters into force on Friday January 22, 2021.

 To celebrate this historic achievement, a number of events are being organised in Australia and around the world.

-The Independent and Peaceful Australia Network (IPAN) has welcomed the announcement that a special investigator will be appointed to probe allegations of war crimes by Australian special forces in Afghanistan and prosecute any criminal misconduct, following a four-year inquiry into possible breaches of law between 2005 and 2016.
+The Independent and Peaceful Australia Network (IPAN) has welcomed the announcement that a special investigator will be appointed to probe allegations of war crimes by Australian special forces in Afghanistan and prosecute any criminal misconduct.
+This follows a four-year inquiry into possible breaches of law between 2005 and 2016.

 The International Day of Peace (“Peace Day”) is observed around the world each year on 21 September.
 Established in 1981 by unanimous United Nations resolution, Peace Day provides a globally shared date for all humanity to commit to Peace above all differences and to contribute to building a Culture of Peace.

 The 2020 theme for the International Day of Peace is “Shaping Peace Together”.
 Celebrate the day and stand together with the UN against attempts to use the COVID-19 pandemic to promote discrimination or hatred.
 Join one of the following events to help shape peace together.

 Refer to details of the Sydney celebration and the Melbourne online event below.

 A glaring deficiency in the 2016 Defense White Paper is the lack of any serious engagement with scholarship that questions the ‘US-Australia Alliance = National Security’ equation and its evident risks.
 This is quite extraordinary given the devastating impact of US involvement in the Indochina Wars (Vietnam, Cambodia and Laos)1 and more recently the US invasion of Iraq and the de-stabilisation of Middle Eastern countries that has fueled sectarianism and the rise and spread of extreme jihadi groups like ISIS.
 Continue reading Correspondence with the Minister→